WatanukiWolf/prologue/README.md

 # prologue
-I use this repo. for my learning Prolog.
+I use this repository like a sandbox to learn Prolog.